ilanschnell/bitarray/doc/sparse_compression.rst

 Consider a ``bitarray`` of length 256, that is 32 bytes of memory.
 If we represent this object by the indices of 1 bits as one byte each, the object will be represent more efficiently when the population (number of 1 bits) is less than 32.
-In this case, based on the population, the function ``sc_encode()`` chooses to represent the object as either raw bytes or as bytes of indices of 1 bits.
+Based on the population, the function ``sc_encode()`` chooses to represent the object as either raw bytes or as bytes of indices of 1 bits.
 These are the block types 0 and 1.